Miktima/bertnews/README.md

-# RND LLM model for spelling news in Russian
+# R&D LLM model for spelling news in Russian
 ## Included files
 ### DATA corpus
 * **CorrectDN.json** - JSON file with corrected news articles.
 The articles were saved after editor reviews twice or more times and checked by